Abusive Behaviour Policy (Bullying And Harassment)

 Notice to Students

 Abusive (not nice) behaviour like bullying or harassment is against our first school rule, ‘Respect’ (see section on School Rules), and is not allowed at BEET.
 We will take action to stop abuse.

-If someone has been abusive to you, please speak to a member of staff you feel comfortable with, or with the Assistant Director of Studies, or the Accommodation and Welfare Manager.
+If someone has been abusive to you, please speak to a member of staff you feel comfortable with, or with a member of the management team, or the Accommodation and Welfare Manager.

 We will investigate what happened and decide what action to take, if any.
 If our investigation shows that a member of staff, or another student, has been abusive, we will take disciplinary action.
 You won’t get into trouble if you report abuse.